-The method used to determine the Fund's overall risk is the relative Value-at-Risk (VaR) method, using a benchmark portfolio as a comparison (the Fund's reference indicator is its benchmark portfolio) over a two-year historical horizon, with a 99% confidence threshold over 20 days.
+The method used to determine the Fund's overall risk is the absolute Value-at-Risk (VaR) method over a two-year historical horizon, with a 99% confidence threshold over 20 days.
 The envisaged leverage, calculated as the sum of nominal amounts without netting or hedging, is 200% but may be higher under certain conditions.